computersarecool/willynolan.com/_posts/projects/2017-04-04-power-glove.md

 sections:
   -
-    - p: 'In the summer of 2011 I was getting into DJing and was having a hard time breaking free from my computer.'
+    - p: In the summer of 2011 I was getting into DJing and was having a hard time breaking free from my computer.

     - p: 'I wanted to be able to move and control the music at the same time.
 All the MIDI controllers I found required a USB cable to be connected to the computer.
 Clearly this was an untenable situation!'